WebexCC/webexcc.github.io/_pages/Evaluate.md

 With this in mind, you likely cannot use typical AI code generation tools, even the built-in one inside of Webex Connect.
 You might have success with the results, but you also might be fighting an unwinnable battle.

+In this article, I aim to teach you the basics of the Evaluate node, but not make you a Javascript expert.

 # Bare Bones Script

 The most basic script you could possibly write, returns a value of any type, and also has one output branch, which matches your return value, and is given some kind of label.